feriel12fr/CRoM-Context-Rot-Mitigation--EfficientLLM/README.md

 ## Installation

 Install the package directly from source using pip.
-For development, it's recommended to install in editable mode with the `[dev]` extras.
+For development, it\'s recommended to install in editable mode with the `[dev]` extras.

 ```bash
 # Clone the repository